 I remember meeting Brett at the first night’s introduction drinks on the 4th.
 He caught my attention, but I didn’t know why.
 It was just a quick meet and greet and then I headed off to bed so I’d be ready for the first days learning.

-When I walked into the room the next morning, there was seat free next to Brett, I decided to be brave and take it.
+When I walked into the room the next morning, there was a seat free next to Brett, I decided to be brave and take it.
 We had a group of 4 at our table and we all got to know each other through conversation.
-Brett and I got chatting in the lunch break and discovered we both had a passion for sustainability.
-He had his own electrical company and had a history of investing in solar, including starting up a renewable division focused on sustainable solutions AND creating an amazing commercial building full of environmentally friendly features, not to mention taking various actions in his personal life to lessen his environmental footprint.
+Brett and I got chatting during the lunch break and discovered we both had a passion for sustainability.
+He had his own electrical company and had a history of investing in solar, including starting up a renewable division focused on sustainable solutions AND creating an amazing commercial building full of environmentally friendly features, not to mention taking various actions in his personal life to lessen his footprint on the Earth.
 I was sufficiently intrigued, as was he about my stories or chasing camels around the outback, starting farmers market’s and writing sustainability plans for communities.